bayusamudra5502/bayusamudra5502/README.md

 ### 💬 Introduction

+#### Hi There 👋, I'm Bayu.
+A Student who interested in Web Development

 Hi, There 👋.
 I'm Bayu Samudra.
 I'm from Indonesia.
-Now, I'm a student at Institut Teknologi Bandung.
-I'm very interested in Web Development right now.
 Currently, I'm exploring Web Development and build some mini-project for my personal exercise.
 Nice to meet you.

 <!--
 **bayusamudra5502/bayusamudra5502** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.